 Travel: If you’re arriving in the Yukon from within Canada, you do not need to self-isolate or show proof of vaccination.
 If you’re arriving in the Yukon from outside of Canada, you must follow federal rules for travelling to Canada.
 The Acting Chief Medical Officer of Health has strongly recommended that Yukon citizens avoid all international non-essential travel, and has cautioned against domestic travel, 14 December 2021.
 Reflecting federal guidance, the recommendation to reduce contacts for a 3 or 5 day period following travel have been removed, instead recommending monitoring for symptoms and to self-isolate if sick, 11 January 2022.

-Mandatory masks (for those over the age of 5) in all indoor public settings and outdoor settings where social distancing can’t be maintained, and inside schools (where high intensity physical activities for all are excluded)
+Mandatory masks (for those over the age of 5) in all indoor public settings and outdoor settings where physical distancing can’t be maintained, and inside schools (where high intensity physical activities for all are excluded).

 Travel: In Nunavut, measures include fully vaccinated travellers requiring proof of vaccination or PVC (following federal guidelines), and an order for all unvaccinated/partially vaccinated travellers arriving in the territory must go into mandatory self-isolation for 14 days at a Government of Nunavut Isolation site in either Ottawa, Winnipeg, Edmonton or Yellowknife, with certain exemptions (individuals who breach isolation can be fined $575):